 If you want someone to be able to deposit your checks at your bank, file your taxes, or even sell or mortgage your home, you can create a handy document called a power of attorney.
-A POA is a simple document that grants specific powers to someone you trust—called an "agent" in New York—to handle certain matters for you.
+A POA is a simple document that grants specific powers to someone you trust—called an "agent" or "attorney-in-fact"—to handle certain matters for you.

 To learn about other types of POAs, including non-durable (limited) and springing POAs, see What Is a Power of Attorney.
 Below, learn how to create a durable financial POA that is valid in New York.